Brainchip-Inc/MetaONNX/doc/installation.rst

 ------------------------

 * **Operating systems:**
-    * Windows 10, Windows 11
     * Any Linux variant compatible with `manylinux 2.28 <https://github.com/pypa/manylinux>`_ (Ubuntu 22.04, Ubuntu 24.04, ...)
 * **Python versions:** 3.10 to 3.12
 * **cnn2snn version:** 2.18.1
+* **onnxruntime version:** 1.19.2

 Quick installation
 ------------------

-The onnx2akida python package can be setup with Python's pip package manager:
+MetaONNX relies on **onnx2akida** python package that can be setup with python's pip package manager:

 .. code-block:: bash

     pip install onnx2akida=={ONNX2AKIDA_VERSION}

+MetaONNX is also built on top of Brainchip usual set of tool included in `MetaTF <https://doc.brainchipinc.com/>`_, that is QuantizeML, CNN2SNN and Akida.

 .. note::
     We recommend using virtual environment such as `Conda <https://conda.io/docs/>`_.